Contributors and Origins¶

 In 2002, Wilson Snyder created Verilator 3.000 by rewriting Verilator from scratch in C++.
 This added many optimizations, yielding about a 2-5x performance gain.

 In 2009, major SystemVerilog and DPI language support was added.

 In 2018, Verilator 4.000 was released with multithreaded support.

 In 2022, Verilator 5.000 was released with IEEE scheduling semantics, fork/join, delay handling, DFG performance optimizations, and other improvements.

-Currently, various language features and performance enhancements are added as the need arises, with a focus towards getting to full Universal Verification Methodology (UVM, IEEE 1800.2-2017) support.
+Currently, various language features and performance enhancements are added as the need arises, focusing on completing Universal Verification Methodology (UVM, IEEE 1800.2-2017) support.